AwesomeKPIPenguin/CppClassCreationScripts/README.md

 Just copy it's content to your .vimrc (vim configurational file) and you will get **:ClassCpp** and **:ClassHpp** commands in your vim, which will fill your file with .cpp or .hpp file basic content respectively.

-Second one is a bash script, in **.zshrc**.
-Same to vim script, you should copy it's content, but not exactly into .zshrc file - configuration file depends on your console.
+Second one is a shell script, in **.zshrc**.
+Same to vim script, you should copy it's content, but not exactly into .zshrc file - configuration file depends on your shell.
 It will provide you with **cppclass** command.

 The usage is next: